CIS1221-2023-2024/C5-CodeAnnotations/Wiki.md

 ### DivideOperation Class

 The `DivideOperation` class extends the `Calculator` abstract class and provides the implementation for division operations.
+Through the use of the assert statement the variable num2 is checked to see if it is not equal to 0.
+If num2 is equal to 0, the assertion will raise an AssertionError with the message "Divisor must not be 0."

 #### Code Snippet